truefinder/tonbi/README.md

 <img src="https://user-images.githubusercontent.com/4240789/109131685-5fbdb500-7796-11eb-82d1-93237d83430c.jpg" width=250>

 ## What's TONBI?
-TONBI is framework based web application source code auditing tool for security researchers, It supports various web application framework such as Laravel, Symfony, CakePHP, Codeigniter, ...
-It is not an full-automated auditing tool, but gives you an efficient method for finding vulnerabilities of your framework based web applications
+TONBI is a framework based web application source code auditing tool for security researchers.
+It supports various web application framework such as Laravel, Symfony, CakePHP, Codeigniter, ...
+It gives you an efficient auditing method for finding vulnerabilities of your web applications

 ## Install
 Download tonbi